Cosmo Kramer

-Cosmo Kramer, usually referred to simply by his surname, is a fictional character in the American television sitcom Seinfeld (1989–1998) played by Michael Richards.

-The character is loosely based on comedian Kenny Kramer, Larry David's ex-neighbor across the hall.
-Kramer is the neighbor of the series' main character, Jerry Seinfeld, and is friends with George Costanza and Elaine Benes.
-Of the series' four central characters, only Kramer has no visible means of support; what few jobs he holds seem to be nothing more than larks.
+Cosmo Kramer, usually referred to simply as Kramer, is a fictional character in the American television sitcom Seinfeld (1989–1998) played by Michael Richards.
+The character is loosely based on the comedian Kenny Kramer, a former neighbor of Seinfeld co-creator Larry David.
+The character Kramer is the neighbor of the series' main character, Jerry Seinfeld, and is friends with George Costanza and Elaine Benes.

-His character is that of a lovable rogue with his trademarks being his upright hairstyle, vintage wardrobe, impractical business ideas and eccentric personality, whose combination led Elaine to characterize him as a "hipster doofus".
-He is obsessed with high-quality fresh fruit and occasionally smokes pipes and Cuban cigars.
+His character is that of a lovable rogue, with his trademarks being his upright hairstyle, vintage wardrobe, impractical business ideas and eccentric personality, whose combination led The Atlantic Monthly reviewer Francis Davis to characterize him as a "hipster doofus."
+The show's writers later adopted this description into the program.
+Kramer is obsessed with high-quality fresh fruit and occasionally smokes pipes and Cuban cigars.
 He is also known for his habit of bursting through Jerry's apartment door without knocking, and eating Jerry's food.
 His antics include frequent pratfalls and a penchant for noisy, percussive outbursts to indicate skepticism, agreement, irritation and a variety of other feelings.
 He has been described as "an extraordinary cross between Eraserhead and Herman Munster".

 Kramer appears in all but two episodes: "The Chinese Restaurant" and "The Pen", in the second and third seasons, respectively.
 For the pilot episode, Kramer was named "Kessler" to avoid potential legal issues; Kenny Kramer later authorized the use of his name.

 Background and family

 In "The Trip", Kramer says a man in a park exposed himself to him when he was a young boy.
 In "The Big Salad" Kramer reveals to Jerry that he grew up in a strict household where he had to be in bed every night by 9:00PM.

 Kramer never completed high school; in "The Barber", it is revealed that Kramer has a GED.

 Kramer was estranged for a long period from his mother, Babs Kramer, who works as a restroom matron at an upscale restaurant.
 Unlike George and Jerry, Kramer's character does not have a well-developed network of family members shown in the sitcom.
 He is the only main character on the show whose father never makes an appearance; in "The Chinese Woman", Kramer mentions that he is the last male member of his family, implying that his father had died.
 He also mentions in "The Lip Reader" that he has or had a deaf cousin, from whom he learned fluent American Sign Language.
 Like the other main characters, he has no children.

-In "The Strong Box", it is revealed that Kramer spent a brief time in the Army, although info about this time is "classified".
-In "The Implant", he says he lived in Los Angeles for three months.